samson84/tarock-sheet/README.md

 # TODO
 - [.]
-Milesteone 1
+Milesteone 1 - Local storage, correct scores, Player handling,UI improvements
-  - [x] correct pheasants to 20
-  - [ ] save the games locally
-    - [x] Create a local storage service
-    - [x] add it to the update handlers
-    - [x] Load state at app startup
-    - [x] clear logic
-      - [x] add clear scores
-      - [x] add clear players
-  - [ ] implement error handling and showing to the user
+  - [ ] add confirmations to destroy / reset type of actions
   - [ ] do not delete the contracts, if the previous party score type was party
   - [ ] show the contracts and the selector only if, the party is selected
   - [ ] show the declarers and opponents scores around the contract table
-  - [ ] Indicate Radli on players
+  - [x] Indicate Radli on players
   - [ ] show each game scroes as a table (collapsable)
-  - [ ] edit the preivous games scores
   - [ ] create a better app icon and align the icon in the app bar
   - [ ] Tarock sheet: better Win by taker UI component, e.g: a button
   - [ ] usability
-    - [x] ContractTable: when a contract silent, show visually that the contra does not take into account.
-    - [x] ContractTable: if a contract is silent, it should not able to apply a contra on it,
     - [ ] Game Properties: show score near the game score selector radio buttons
     - [ ] BidSelector: show the score near the bids
     - [ ] ContractsTable: show the the contra names instead of the values
     - [ ] ContractsTable: integrate bid variant into the bid column
-    - [ ] add confirmations to destroy type of actions
   - [ ] refactor
     - [ ] Tarock sheet: move handler's logic to data layer, if possible
     - [ ] contract better calculation of the bid base score